 - Devil’s Throat: 2 Hours with Train

-To explain a little more in detail let us take you through our day exploring the Argentinian side of Iguazu Falls!
-We unfortunately didn’t pre-book our Iguazu Falls boat ride so we jumped on the first opening at 10:15am.
+Let us take you through our day exploring the Argentinian side of Iguazu Falls in a little more detail.
+We unfortunately didn’t pre-book our Iguazu Falls boat ride, so we jumped on the first opening at 10:15am.

-This meant that we had a little over two hours to walk around before taking to the river.
+This meant that we had a little over two hours to walk around before getting out on the river.
 As we mentioned above, the park is broken into three main destinations.
-The lower circuit, upper circuit, and Devil’s Throat which are all included in your admission ticket.
+The lower circuit, upper circuit, and Devil’s Throat are all included in your admission ticket.

 Morning Stroll Along the Lower Circuit